datopian/ckanext-versioning/README.rst

 To run the tests, do::

     make test
+    make test TEST_PATH=test_file.py # to run all the tests of a specific file. make test TEST_PATH=test_file.py:Class # to run all the tests of a specific Class. make test TEST_PATH=test_file.py:Class.test_name # to execute a specific test.

 To run the tests and produce a coverage report, first make sure you have coverage installed in your virtualenv (``pip install coverage``) then run::